AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 If the material is chaotic, do a quick pass.
 Add headings.
 Split long paragraphs.
 You’re not polishing for style—you’re giving the model better boundaries.

-Step 2: Let AI Draft—Then You Shape
+Step 2: Let AI Draft Flashcards and Then Edit

 Raw AI output is like a good first draft: organized but a little generic.
 Your job is to sharpen clarity, relevance, and phrasing.